avohq/docs/README.md

 ### Body

 The page's body is written in MDX, a markdown extension that allows you to embed React components.

+### Moving pages

+Sometimes we like to put a page to a different place in the navigation hierarchy.
+You can do that by simply moving the file.
+As that changes the url, we need to make sure that old links end up in the new location by adding a re-direct to the next.config.js file.

 ## Linting